 Who can you rely on?
 You might need to self-isolate if you develop Covid-19.
 Have an idea now about who you can call on to walk the dog or get your dog food if you are housebound.
 There is already well-documented health and safety information out there.
 The best idea might be for anyone who is going to to walk your dog to bring their own lead and collect the dog from a prearranged place; the garden being the most obvious location.

-Dogs can’t get the illness, but, they can carry it so this advice will not be applicable if the dog owner has been diagnosed with C-19.
+Dogs can’t get the illness, but, they can carry it so this advice will not be applicable if the dog owner has C-19.

 By using bottles and boxes and other containers from around the house, you can create your own canine-enrichment toys.
 Be creative or, again, go online.
 There are lots of ideas on the internet for creating feeding toys and puzzles.